What does it mean to be dovish?

 A dove is someone who favors a looser monetary policy, which means lower interest rates, with the aim of boosting economic growth.

-This should increase spending, benefitting the economy, and increasing employment.
+This should increase spending, benefit the economy, and increase employment.
 But it comes with the risk of rising inflation.

 Lower interest rates tend to encourage investors to move their capital into higher-risk assets and discourage saving.
 This can have a positive effect on the equities and equity indices within an economy.